sealvault/sealvault/website/src/dev-docs/design/sync.md

 halving the tag size, we could save a few megabytes of storage for power users, and it wouldn't speed up DB queries in any meaningful way.

-Due to our usage of deterministic IDs, we treat unique columns as immutable, i.e. if a unique column needs to be changed, a new entity is created.
+Due to our usage of deterministic ids, we treat unique columns as immutable, i.e. if a unique column needs to be changed, a new entity is created.
 DB entities that have deterministic ids may only have a single unique constraint on the table other than the primary key.
 This unique constraint may not span